Is Hummus Low FODMAP? Yes at a Small Serve, No at a Big One

 FODMAP stacking makes it worse

 Hummus almost never shows up alone.
 It shows up with pita, with vegetables, with a meal.
-That matters because FODMAPs stack across a meal, multiple low-FODMAP-at-their-serving foods can push you over your threshold when eaten together.
+That matters because FODMAPs stack across a meal, multiple low-FODMAP-at-their-serving foods can push total load over the threshold when eaten together.

-Two tablespoons of hummus plus a couple of pieces of regular wheat pita plus a side of roasted chickpeas plus a glass of oat milk is a GOS-heavy lunch, even if you'd defend each item individually.
-FODMAP stacking is one of the most common reasons people think the diet "stopped working", the portions drift up, multiple oligosaccharide sources pile onto the same plate, and symptoms come back even though nothing on the ingredient list looks high FODMAP.
+Two tablespoons of hummus plus a couple of pieces of regular wheat pita plus a side of roasted chickpeas plus a glass of oat milk is a GOS-heavy lunch, even if each item looks defensible on its own.
+FODMAP stacking is one of the most common reasons people say the diet "stopped working", portions drift up, multiple oligosaccharide sources pile onto the same plate, and symptoms come back even though nothing on the ingredient list looks high FODMAP.

 For dips specifically, this means pairing hummus with plain raw vegetables (carrots, cucumber, bell pepper, radish, all on the low-FODMAP vegetable list) rather than another GOS-heavy carb.